 Poets

-This page contains news and information about poets who have presented their poetry at a meeting of the East Coker Poetry Group.
+This page contains news and information about some of the poets who have presented their poetry at a meeting of the East Coker Poetry Group.

 Catherine Simmonds